|Title:||Learning to Code with a Pretend Play Storytelling Model|

 |Principal Investigator:||Shochet, Joe||Awardee:||codeSpark|

 |Award Period:||8 months (5/12/2018 – 1/12/2019)||Award Amount:||$200,000|

-In previous research and development, the developers created codeSpark, a game that employs a visual and block-based approach with puzzles to teach programming skills to children ages 5 to 9 years old.
-In this project, the developers will create a prototype of a fantasy-based story to be integrated within the existing game.
-The pretend-play scenarios will include characters, storylines, and incentives to further engage young children and make greater connections to learning goals.
-At the end of Phase I in a pilot study with six K-2 teachers over one month, the researchers will examine whether the prototype functions as planned, whether teachers believe that the full product concept could be implemented, and whether the prototype shows potential for improving child outcomes related to computational skills and interests.
+In previous research and development, the developers created codeSpark, a game that employs a visual and block-based approach with puzzles to teach programming skills to children ages 5- to 9-years old.
+In this project, the developers created a prototype of a fantasy-based story to be integrated within the existing game.
+The pretend-play scenarios included characters, storylines, and incentives to further engage young children and make greater connections to learning goals.
+Pilot research at the end of Phase I with 8 grade 1 and 2 classrooms over a 1 week demonstrated that the prototype functioned as planned.
+It also found that teachers believed the fully developed game could be implemented within a classroom and that students were engaged while playing the game prototype.

 Related IES Project: Story Mode for Teaching Cross-Curricular Coding Projects (91990019C0035)

 ERIC Citations: Find available citations in ERIC for this award here.